Nuclear power plant: Environmental impact

 Nuclear power plants do not produce greenhouse gases during operation.
 Older nuclear power plants, like ones using second-generation reactors, produce approximately the same amount of carbon dioxide during the whole life cycle of nuclear power plants for an average of about 11g/kWh, as much power generated by wind, which is about 1/3 of solar and 1/45 of natural gas and 1/75 of coal.
 Newer models, like HPR1000, produce even less carbon dioxide during the whole operating life, as little as 1/8 of power plants using gen II reactors for 1.31g/kWh.

 However, there are other environmental impacts for nuclear power plants, such as radioactive waste, ionizing radiation, and waste heat.
 Large-scale atomic power plants might emit waste heat into natural bodies of water, affecting waterborne organisms.
 Mining nuclear fuel, including uranium or thorium, might negatively influence the environment near the mining site.
 Although the current method of disposing of nuclear waste from nuclear power plants in deep burials is generally considered safe, accidents during the transportation of nuclear waste can still result in the leakage of nuclear contaminants.

 Large-scale nuclear accidents, like Chernobyl or Fukushima, release large quantities of radioactive material into nature, harming creatures and people.
 Solutions include enhanced regulatory and operational training, reducing radioactivity to surface organisms by deep burial or other treatment of radioactive contaminants at the accident site and creating permanent exclusion zones.

 Future development

 Ongoing projects

-As for March 2024, there are approximately 60 nuclear reactors for power plants being built worldwide, with a total capacity of 64GW, with an additional 110 in the planning stages.
+As for March 2024, there are approximately 60 nuclear reactors for power plants being built worldwide, with a total capacity of 64 GW, with an additional 110 in the planning stages.
 The majority of these reactors, either under construction or planned, are located in Asia.
 In recent years, the commissioning of new reactors has been roughly offset by the decommissioning of older ones.
 Over the last two decades, while 100 reactors began operations, 107 were retired.